-The latest work by Wagner, who is Brazilian, and de Burca, her Dutch husband (who as ArtReview went to press were announced as Brazil’s representatives to this year’s Venice Biennale), continues to defy easy categorisation.
+The latest work by Wagner, who is Brazilian, and de Burca, her German partner (who as ArtReview went to press were announced as Brazil’s representatives to this year’s Venice Biennale), continues to defy easy categorisation.
 Set on the empty, supernaturally pristine Toronto subway system, RISE (2018), which I saw last year at Fortes D’Aloia & Gabriel in São Paulo, cuts or tracks between the few passengers that are present as they communicate with each other through poetry, either verbally or via voiceover (therefore seemingly telepathically).
 There is the same sense of dislocation at play here as in the earlier work, as the subjects, who are all Canadians of African or Caribbean descent, explore personal regrets and hopes in rhymes that echo up escalators and through the desolate platforms and ticket halls.
 Wagner & de Burca are musicologists of a sort, the anthropological nature of the work posing questions of performed identity and how subcultures give ballast to an alienating world.

 Bárbara Wagner & Benjamin de Burca are based in Recife.
 In 2018 they had solo exhibitions at Fortes D’Aloia & Gabriel, São Paulo; Residency Unlimited, New York; EAV Parque Lage, Rio de Janeiro, and The Box, Wexner Centre for the Arts, Columbus.
 They featured in Skulptur Projekte, Münster, in 2017 and the São Paulo Bienal in 2016.
 Forthcoming solo exhibitions include Museo Tamayo, Mexico City; Temple Bar Gallery and Studios, Dublin; and the Stedelijk Museum, Amsterdam